HerbertKoelman/python_sample/README.md

     - snapshot-lib-qnx-1.2.3
 ```

 The command `artifact-deploy` uses such a yaml file to list the packages your project's requires.
-For each requirement,
+For each entry found,
-the program expects to find a package named  this way `<name>[-<os>]-<semver>[-snapshot]-<target arch>.tar.gz`.
+the program expects to find an archive in one of the pathes listed by the variable `PACKAGES-HOME_PATH`.
+A package archive name
+is expected to have this form: `<name>[-<os>]-<semver>[-snapshot]-<target arch>.tar.gz`.

 Where
 - name: speaks for itself
 - os: the operating system the package was built for (Darwin, ...) - optional
 - semver: semantic version (more on [semver](http://semver.org) here)
 - snapshot: build type (either snapshot or stable)
 - target arch: target CPU (x86, armv7, ...)

-`artifact-deploy` checks if the package is found in one of the pathes listed in the env variable `PACKAGES_HOME_PATH`.
-If
-an occurence is found, a digest is calculated and checked against the content of a digest file (using MD5).
+When `artifact-deploy` finds a package, a digest is calculated and checked against the content of a digest file (using MD5).

 > **WARN** a digest file is expected to be named `<name>[-<os>]-<semver>[-snapshot]-<target arch>.tar.gz.md5` and MUST
 > exist.